Massachusetts Casino Career Training Institute

 What types of jobs are available?

-In addition to the table game jobs like black jack dealer, pit boss, croupier, and poker dealer needed in a category 1, resort casino – there are slot attendants and technicians and numerous supervisory and management jobs.
-There are jobs in surveillance and security, and numerous accounting jobs from cashier to comptroller, and a marketing department and administrative staff.
-The hotel requires a full staff including housekeepers, valets, bell hops, desk clerks, spa attendants, a health club manager, pool supervisor and many more.
-Food and beverage operations will employ even more as preparers, cooks, chefs, servers, bus persons, stockers, bartenders, and banquet managers.
-Retail stores will need sales clerks and managers.
-A facilities department will have to keep the whole operation running with a janitorial staff, plumbers, carpenters, painters, electricians, and HVAC techs.
+In addition to the table game jobs like black jack dealer, pit boss, croupier, and poker dealer needed in a Category 1, resort casino – there are slot attendants and technicians and numerous supervisory and management jobs.
+There are jobs in surveillance and security, accounting jobs from cashier to comptroller, and a marketing department and administrative staff.
+The hotel requires a full staff including housekeepers, valets, bellhops, desk clerks, spa attendants, a health club manager, pool supervisor and many more.
+Food and beverage operations employ even more as preparers, cooks, chefs, servers, bus persons, stockers, bartenders, and banquet managers.
+Retail stores need sales clerks and managers.
+The facilities department keeps the whole operation running with a janitorial staff, plumbers, carpenters, painters, electricians, and HVAC techs.

 Are part-time positions available?

 Resort casino operators suggest that a significant percentage of the jobs may be part-time positions.